mmuller88/mmblog/content/newsletter-26/index.md

 <https://dev.to/mradzikowski/the-aws-cdk-or-why-i-stopped-being-a-cdk-skeptic-4o2o>

-A nice summary about AWS CDK and cool story for how and why from switching from YAML to a programming language for defining infrastructure.
+A nice summary about AWS CDK and a cool story for how and why from switching from YAML to a programming language for defining infrastructure.
 But as well it has some valid AWS CDK cons

 Thanks a lot to the author [Maciej Radzikowski](https://dev.to/mradzikowski)